Pramod Moutho: Biography

-Born in Amritsar in 1955 as Pramod Sharma, Pramod Moutho started acting in stage plays while studying in NJSA Government College, Kapurthala.
+Born on 7 May 1955 in Kapurthala, East Punjab, India into a Punjabi Brahmin family as Pramod Sharma, Moutho started acting in stage plays while studying in NJSA Government College, Kapurthala.
 He, along with Lalit Behl, Satish Sharma, Ravi Deep and Harjeet Walia staged plays.
-As a college student, Pramod used to play Mouth Organ.
-That is how his friends gave him the name Moutho.
-He got his diploma from Department of Indian Theatre.
+As a college student, Pramod used to play the Mouth Organ with prowess.
+That is how his friends and recipients of his skill gave him the name Moutho.
+He got his diploma from the Department of Indian Theatre.

 Career

 He started his career freelancing as a stage actor in Punjab and Delhi, where he worked for a few years.
+Currently he is shooting for a web series where he is playing triple role one is Australian Cricketer Darren Lehmann, second is Liqour King Walia and third is KN Swamy an Indian Businessman settled in Middle East.

 He acted in a number of TV plays, telefilms and TV Serials including Supne Te Parchhaven, Buniyad and Bebasi.
 After working with National School of Drama Repertory Company, New Delhi for some time, he shifted to Mumbai to try his luck in films.
 He has acted in a number of films including Khalnayak and Raja Hindustani.